 In 1964, the Supreme Court ruled that the test for determining whether a person holds an office of profit is the test of appointment.
-Several factors are considered in this determination including factors such as: (i) whether government is the appointing authority, (ii) whether the government has the power to terminate the appointment, whether the government determines the remuneration, (iii) of (iv) what is remuneration. and (v) the power that comes with the position.
+Several factors are considered in this determination including factors such as: whether the is (i) government the appointing authority, whether the government has the power to terminate the appointment, (iii) whether the the government determines remuneration. (iv) what is the of remuneration. and source (v) the power that comes with the position.